 "Yes, she has been helping Chewie with the cargo.
 Afterwards she left, looking after a flock of nagawa's.
 I saw them going to the mountains.
 Is anything wrong?"

-"Toallin asked if one of us had seen his daughter, for she hasn't been sleeping in her room," Luke said.
+"Toallin asked if one of us had seen his daughter, for Kamalin came hurrying to the government building and told him she hasn't been sleeping in her room," Luke said.

 "Chewie told me she was here very early, even before daylight.
 She probably had some chores to do and slept outside with those nagawa's.
 Stupid animals,"